-These Cream Coconut Caramel Pie Shooters are filled with fluffy cream cheese, whipped topping, caramel sauce, and toasted coconut!
+These Creamy Coconut Caramel Pie Shooters are filled with fluffy cream cheese, whipped topping, caramel sauce, and toasted coconut!
 Make these ahead of time and wow your party guests!

 During that week, over the course of 5 days, I consumed 2 whole coconut caramel pies.
 I was still abstaining from chocolate for Lent so that was just about the only dessert I could eat.

 So of course, I ATE AND ATE AND ATE!
 I asked the baker of the coconut caramel pie to send me the recipe so I could share it with all of you and you can eat till you are sick too!

 real motive was to share it with you because it was easy, they can be made WAY in advance because they are stored in the freezer, and because one recipe makes 3 PIES!

 You can make one recipe and have 3 desserts to bring to dinner parties, or picnics, or just eat by yourself.
 Susan graciously mailed me (yes via snail mail) the recipe, so here it is!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

 When I made this recipe for the pictures, I only used about a third of the recipe so I dumped the rest of the filling into two of those graham cracker pie crusts and sent them to Brooks’ poker club.

 GONE!
 The above picture shows 1/3 of the recipe made into a medium-sized trifle that I placed in the fridge.
 I’m sure he will eat it in the middle of the night:)